elastic/examples/Machine Learning/Security analytics recipes/Suspicious_Process_Activity/README.md

 ## Use Case Recipe
     For:            All relevant endpoint data [filtered as appropriate, to control the number of people in the host population, including only high-value target (HVT) hosts]
     Model:              Processes started by a host
     Detect:             Rare process names
     Compared to:        Baseline model/history for each host Partition by:       None
     Exclude:            None
-    Prep time:      Run analysis over multiple days of data.
+    Duration:           Run analysis over multiple days of data.
 Two weeks or more will yield best results.
-    Blend:          Run this EAB use case by itself, or include in additional security searches Serve Results:  Look for endpoint host names with rare process_names
+    Related recipes:    Run this EAB use case by itself, or include in additional security searches
+    Results:            Look for endpoint host names with rare process_names

 ## Input Features and Candidate Influencers